 - And check out this sweet article Scrabble Spells G-O-O-D T-I-M-E-S from Alzheimer’s Help for San Diego Families – Glenner Alzheimer’s Family Centers.
 As one resident stated, “When asked why everyone enjoys Scrabble so much, one participant responded nonchalantly, ‘It does the brain good, honey.
 You should try it.'”

-- I loved the vital point LiveStrong made in their article, Brain Games for Alzheimers, "Having a Scrabble group helps alleviate loneliness and depression—side effects and frustrations of aging and feeling isolated.
-A daily game of Scrabble will help keep the aging mind sharp and give the person something to look forward to every day."
+- I loved the vital point LiveStrong made in an article on brain exercises for Alzheimer’s (no longer available on their site), “Having a Scrabble group helps alleviate loneliness and depression—side effects and frustrations of aging and feeling isolated.
+A daily game of Scrabble will help keep the aging mind sharp and give the person something to look forward to every day.”

 I love that the Words with Friends game apps -free and/or 99 cents – are such a fun and easy way for us to have fun and exercise our brain cells AND that it works nicely around our busy Sandwich Generation schedules and families!
 Don’t you? 🙂